Friday, April 29, 2011

 Thanks to all the technology available on stage, as well as whatever could have been cleaned up in the studio afterwards, No Security doesn’t deliver that “you are there” feel of a live album.
 Except for a few moments, it doesn’t sound very spontaneous.
 But was anyone really expecting this album to be remotely substantial?
 As for the hideous cover, the less said the better.

 Troupers that they were, the band immediately embarked on another tour to support the album, yet resisted the urge to put out a live album from that… for two whole decades, until a show from the end of the American leg was released in their increasingly underwhelming “From The Vaults” series.
-No Security: San Jose ‘99 presents a complete show in, par for the tour, a smaller arena, leaning heavily on the usual candidates, with mild surprises in the way of “I Got The Blues”, “Route 66”, and a mini-Keith set of “You Got The Silver” and “Before They Make Me Run”.
+No Security: San Jose ‘99 presents a complete show in, par for the tour, a smaller arena but with a full horn section and backup singers, leaning mostly on the usual candidates, with mild surprises in the way of “I Got The Blues”, “Route 66”, and a mini-Keith set of “You Got The Silver” and “Before They Make Me Run”.
+(A warm-up show at London’s Shepherd Bush Empire with a slightly different setlist was released six years later, heavy on selections from Some Girls and Voodoo Lounge, with such oddities as rare performances of “Moon Is Up” and “Melody”, plus “Honky Tonk Women” with howling from tour opener Sheryl Crow.
+Even with that, it’s probably the best of all of the archival releases from this era, including the following.)

 If that wasn’t enough, barely a year later Bridges To Bremen presented a complete show from close to the end of the tour, two months before the original release of No Security.
 To these ears they were a little tired; Mick exhorts the crowd occasional in German but mostly in English, and meanders into a “She Works Hard For The Money” detour during “Miss You”, but does put a little oomph into “Paint It Black”.
 Unfortunately, “Anybody Seen My Baby?” doesn’t translate well to the stage, and while it’s nice to hear “Memory Motel” without Dave Matthews, it’s kinda weak.
 Keith’s mini-set pairs “Thief In The Night” with the rare “Wanna Hold You”, which seems to fire Mick’s energy up.
 And only six months after that, an earlier show from Buenos Aires was released as—you guessed it—Bridges To Buenos Aires—in in a similar double CD-plus-DVD-slash-Blu-ray package.
 The promoted highlight here was an appearance by Bob Dylan on “Like A Rolling Stone” that’s just short of a motorcycle wreck thanks to Mick’s insistence on making it a duet.
 Pointedly, Bob takes off his guitar before the song’s over, and hugs only Ron and Keith before hightailing it offstage.